Try not to fizzle out, the ending of your speech is important as the introduction or the body.

 There are some public speakers who forget this fact and neglect to plan how they’ll concisely “wrap up” their speech.
 Consequently, they find themselves saying the same thing again and again, and leaving their audience members uninspired.

 To make sure that the ending of your speech leaves the audience wildly applauding and not wondering “Is that it?”, then check that your ending has the following 4 elements:

-Consider these 4 elements when Public Speaking so that you end well.
+Consider these 4 tips to end well.

 You should be as familiar with the ending of your speech as you are with the beginning and body, make sure you practice the ending so that you can comfortably recall it sounding seamless and confident.

 The ending of your speech should be short and to the point.
 There is no need to recap on all your points or to summarise.

 All you need to do is to call back to your main message and drive home your call to action.
 Your ending should not be longer than the beginning.